alex-neal/mars_cnn/mars_CNN.md

 # tuner.search_space_summary()
 ```

-This callback function will clear the output after each trial.
+`keras tuner` is quite verbose, so let's also define a quick callback to clear the output after each trial:

 ```python